jaanga/jaanga.github.io/cookbook-html/templates/basic-html/readme.md

-<span style=display:none; >[You are now in a GitHub source code view - click this link to view this read me file as a web page]( http://jaanga.github.io/cookbook-html/templates/basic-html/ "View file as a web page." ) </span>
+﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view this read me file as a web page]( http://jaanga.github.io/cookbook-html/templates/basic-html/ "View file as a web page." ) </span>
 <input onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/tree/master/cookbook-html/templates/basic-html'; type=button  value='You are now in a GitHub web page view - Click this button to view this read me file as source code' />

 [Jaanga]( http://jaanga.github.io ) » [Cookbook HTML]( http://jaanga.github.io/cookbook-html/  ) »